Postgraduate Factfile: Modern History MRes

 - A valuable foundation for progression to a PhD

-- Active research portfolio exploring different aspects of 18th to 20th century history
+- An active research portfolio exploring different aspects of 18th to 20th century history

 - Research, scholarship and consultancy work helps ensure the programme is up-to-date with new developments and contemporary thinking

-- Dedicated Research Centre for English Literature and Cultural History
+- A dedicated Research Centre for English Literature and Cultural History

 This programme will equip you with a range of knowledge and skills for undertaking and completing an independent research project.
 It is based on the assessment of historical sources and the importance of historiography, but also acknowledges that approaches from other fields in the humanities and social sciences frequently enhance our knowledge of Modern History (from the late eighteenth century to contemporary times).